KansasCityWomeninTechnology/angulargirlskc-tool-instructions/chat-client/slack.md

 You should have received an invite to join Slack in our pre-workshop email communication.
 If you have questions about the invite to Slack you received, or you did not receive an invite, grab a mentor for help.

+Open Slack to the #nggirlskc channel so that you can see any announcements posted there.
+Feel free to ask questions and share your progress on the channel so we can celebrate your success with you!